olegantonyan/mpz/README.md

 sudo make install
 ```

-You can also link with shared Taglib installed on your OS instead of using vendored statically compiled version.
-To do this you have to add `DEFINES+=USE_SYSTEM_TAGLIB` to qmake cli.
+You can also link against shared libraries Taglib and/or Yaml-cpp installed on your OS instead of using vendored statically compiled versions.
+To do this you have to add `DEFINES+=USE_SYSTEM_TAGLIB DEFINES+=USE_SYSTEM_YAMLCPP` to qmake cli.

 ```
 ```